MicrosoftDocs/sysinternals/sysinternals/downloads/disk2vhd.md

 VHDs using the Windows 7 or Windows Server 2008 R2 Disk Management or Diskpart utilities.

-> *Note: do not attach to VHDs on the same system on which you created
+> Do not attach to VHDs on the same system on which you created
 > them if you plan on booting from them.
 If you do so, Windows will
 > assign the VHD a new disk signature to avoid a collision with the
 > signature of the VHD’s source disk.
 Windows references disks in the
 > boot configuration database (BCD) by disk signature, so when that
-> happens Windows booted in a VM will fail to locate the boot disk.*
+> happens Windows booted in a VM will fail to locate the boot disk.

+> Disk2vhd does not support the conversion of volumes with Bitlocker enabled.
+If you wish to create a VHD for such a volume, turn off Bitlocker and wait for the volume to be fully decrypted first.

 Disk2vhd runs on Windows Vista, Windows Server 2008, and higher, including x64 systems.